2024

 Teaching methodology-Expository method, using audiovisual media and indication of general and specific bibliography, in theoretical classes presenting the theoretical, analytical and methodological guidelines of the course unit and systematization and problematization of the syllabus.

-Active method in theoretical-practical classes organized around the collective discussion about texts or other working materials; reading, presentation and critical discussion of selected texts around authors, perspectives and cases of empirical application; presentation and discussion of exercises developed by students.
+Active method in theoretical-practical classes organized around the collective discussion about texts or other working materials (films, documentaries, participation in conferences within the scope of the topics covered in the course unit); reading, presentation and critical discussion of selected texts around authors, perspectives and cases of empirical application; presentation and discussion of exercises developed by students.

 Interrogative method to encourage active participation by students.